Mattb0/Space-Wars/README.md

 An attempt was made to capture the old feeling of 'SpaceWar', but with a new look and gameplay

-The project took roughly 5 days
+The project took roughly 5 days to make

 # Requirements: